bluesky-social/atproto/packages/oauth/oauth-client/README.md

 ### Making authenticated requests

-The `OAuthSession` instance obtained after singing in can be used to make authenticated requests to the user's PDS.
+The `OAuthSession` instance obtained after signing in can be used to make authenticated requests to the user's PDS.
 There are two main use-cases:

 1. Making authenticated request to Bluesky's AppView in order to fetch and